ShinyoungAshleyChoi/shinyoungashleychoi.github.io/about.md

 - Data Engineer since 2021
 - Currently work for <a href="http://wertcorp.com">Wert Intelligence</a>
 - My baby boy's name is Theo
-- My mantra is 행 복 개 발
+- My mantra is 행💝복👩‍💻개😻발